The Craftisan, tea-inspired gelato and hand-crafted desserts

 The staff is always friendly and ready to help you with your orders.
 The tall white walls of the cafe are brilliantly matched with neutral-coloured couches and fittings.
 The brightly lit deco provides guests with a clean and relaxing ambience to mingle in and while the time away with family and friends.

 The Craftisan is the sister cafe of Soul Cafe which is located on the ground floor.
 Both cafes belong to the same owner.
-Soul Cafe serves mostly main courses and pastas while The Craftisan specialises in gelato-inspired desserts.
+Soul Cafe serves mostly main courses and various kinds of pasta while The Craftisan specialises in gelato-inspired desserts.
 Ascend a flight of stairs and treat yourself to sinfully-delicious treats.

 Written and photographed by Adrian Cheah